Athlyn Green is an avid crocheter and knitter. She designs and sells handcrafted goods.

 - Sc = single crochet stitch (through stitch, yo, back through, yo & pull through 2 loops on hook)

 - Ss = slip stitch (through stitch, yo, pull back through and through loop on hook)

-If you haven't worked hdc in awhile, see the video below.
+If you haven't worked hdc in a while and need to refresh your memory, see the video below.

 When Edging Your Dishcloth in Single Crochet

 The video shows placing your hook through a chain and hence under one loop.
-Because you will be working around the edge of your dishcloth, the edge will be different, and you can work your Sc under 2-3 strands, so your edging is sturdy.
-The main thing is to Sc in openings in an even fashion around the edge.
+Because you will be working around the edge of your dishcloth, the edge will be different, and you can work your sc under two to three strands, so your edging is sturdy.
+The main thing is to sc in openings in an even fashion around the edge.
 Once you do one cloth you will notice a pattern of openings around the edges, which makes adding an edging easier.

 • For a denser cloth, use a smaller hook.